drshahizan/BDM/portfolio/seemo111/readme.md

 ## About Me

-I am a current graduate student passionate about data science and software development.
+I am a current graduate student passionate about data science and buikding models.
 I love solving real-world problems and creating software solutions.
 This portfolio showcases my journey and projects.

 ## 🚀 Projects